Healing Is Not Self-Improvement

 In softened reactions

-In an internal sense of “I am here”
+In the feeling of “I am here.”

 This is not self-improvement.